strategineer/personal-website/content/blog/2025-01-02/index.md

 - 11 books with a 3 star rating.
 - 9 books with a 2 star rating.
 - 2 books with a 1 star rating.
-  - {{< book_url "A Desolation Called Peace" >}} is a horrible follow up to {{< book_url "A Memory Called Empire" >}} --- the sequel was clearly rushed out the door to seize on the hype surrounding the first book and it makes me mad.
+  - {{< book_url "A Desolation Called Peace" >}} is a horrible follow up to {{< book_url "A Memory Called Empire" >}} --- the sequel was clearly rushed out the door to seize on the hype surrounding the first book and it makes me mad because I can see how interesting this novel could have been with a lot more time in the oven.
   - {{< book_url "Royal Blood" >}} is so heinous --- Jodorowsky takes big swings, I love him for it, but he swinged right off his rocking chair on this one.

 I rarely finish books that I hate which skews the numbers but I definitely give too many books 5 star ratings.

 My average rating is 4.1 which seems excessive.

 I read 6 books with a friend (the *buddy read*) in 2024.
-I get so much more out of that kind of reading experience that I'd love to be able to do that more and I'd like to become a better buddy reader in 2025 --- taking better notes and being better about discussing the reading as we go through it.
+I get so much out of this kind of reading experience that I'd love to be able to do it more.

+In 2025, I'd like to become a better buddy reader --- by taking better notes, being a better listener and bringing up more interesting topics to discuss.

 That's about it nerdy number-wise.